muftring/iu-netsci/project/project-paper-outline.md

 In the general case, a dynamic graph is a sequence of finite unweighted (not necessarily connected) graphs $G_{1}, G_{2}, ...
 G_{L}, ...$ in which the next graph $G_{l+1}$ is obtained by applying an operation $\phi(G_{l}) = G_{l+1}$.

+## from [6]
+### Evolving Networks

+**Initial Attractiveness**:
+- isolated nodes cannot acquire links, *preferential attachment* prohibits it as the likelihood will be zero
+- adds a random component to the probability of attaching to a node

+**Internal Links**:
+- new links should not only arrive with new nodes; they should also be added on their own, attaching existing nodes
+- *Double Preferential Attachment*: at each time step add m nodes, followed by n links selected with a probability (new links emerges proportional to the degree of the nodes it connects)
+- *Random Attachment*: internal links are blind to the degree of the nodes they connect

+**Node Deletion**:
+- nodes and links can be deleted
+- different rates imply different changing characteristics and categorization of the subsequent network

+**Accelerated Growth**:
+- instead of linear growth with number of nodes, we apply a faster growing trend usually greater than the number of nodes

+**Aging**:
+- nodes have a limited lifetime
+- but they don't just disappear
+- they fade away through an aging process, gradually reducing number of links

 -----

 How to represent?